Warning

 Who can use it?

-You can also access data without names to verify whether a cheque (if you know the cheque number and the issuing bank's ABI and CAB codes) or a payment card has been blocked (if you know the Primary Account Number (PAN): this is the identification number provided by the issuer in the contract, which may not coincide with the number stamped on the card).
+Anyone with a legitimate interest may access non-personal data to verify whether a cheque has been blocked (by knowing the cheque number, the ABI code of the issuing bank, and the CAB code of the bank branch) or whether a payment card has been blocked (by knowing the card PAN - Primary Account Number; this is the unique identification number communicated by the issuer in the contract and may not correspond to the number printed on the card).

 How does it work?

-• by submitting a request to the private reporting entities (banks, post offices and supervised financial intermediaries that issue payment cards), which are obliged to provide information relating to personal data and can provide a consultation service for lost, stolen or blocked payment cards and bank and postal cheques.
+Requests may be addressed to private reporting entities (banks, post offices, supervised financial intermediaries issuing payment cards), which are required to provide information relating to personal data and may offer consultation services regarding lost, stolen or blocked payment cards and bank or postal cheques.

 Requests for clarification